could never decide on a career. His father always told him “one

 time in a place that makes them miserable is no way to raise happy,

 healthy kids.
-Because Lill is a writer, she began to put down on
+Because she is a writer, she began to put down on

-in a small town in rural Maine.
-Now that her daughter is working
+unschoolers in a small town in rural Maine.
+After her daughter

 on a degree in Wildlife Biology and Sustainable Agriculture and

-her son is pursuing an Art degree, she has published a series of
+her son an Art degree, she published a series of

 Life Without a Field Guide was published in Life Learning

 is a recovering academic who has since embarked on a magnificent

 life learning adventure with her young son.
 When not traveling,